huijing/huijing.github.io/_posts/2016-09-08-reminiscing-the-90s.md

 We moved on to Windows 3.1 eventually and that brought along another set of games into my life.
 There was this Tetris clone called Faces that somehow left a pretty lasting impression.
 But speaking of Tetris, I can't tell you how many hours I spent on that.
 There was one point where when I closed my eyes I could see those falling blocks.
 There was also this golf game I can't really remember and Ski Free!

 If you haven't played Ski Free before, it's really simple.
 You control this ski-er zooming downhill but you get points for doing tricks on jumps.
 But it was compellingly addictive.
-In fact, this probably explains why I loved the SSX series much later when I finally got a Playstation. <span class="emoji">&#x1F631;</span> Revelations!
+In fact, this probably explains why I loved the SSX series much later when I finally got a Playstation. <span class="emoji" role="img" tabindex="0" aria-label="face screaming in fear">&#x1F631;</span> Revelations!

 <div class="figure-wrapper">
     <figure class="multiple">